LamAnnieV/deployment_4/README.md

 -  Automate the AWS Cloud Infrastructure using Terraform

-Note:  ChatGPT was used to enhance the quality and clarity of the documentation
+Note:  ChatGPT was used to enhance the quality and clarity of this documentation